Adam J. KurtzTherapeutic Author & Designer of the Pick Me UP

 Originally appearing in Wanås Konst sculpture park in Sweden, Coffin continues to outfit particularly attractive foliage from time to time.
 New York-based artist Peter Coffin decks out trees in giant Levi’s jeans.
 Why?
 To poke fun at our serious tendency to project...read more

 Costa Rican contemporary artist John Paul Fauves’ work is full of meaning and critique; covered in color and intensity.
 Both his alias and his style are influenced by Fauvism, but his game of faces, tones, and brushstrokes add a vibrant touch of singularity.
 He has...read more

 The elevation of consciousness and its effects on creativity, a conversation I seek to bring forth as a more regularly regarded topic of conversation.
 To aid in this I sought out Biet Simkins for her knowledge and approach to spirituality.
-Biet is the...read more
+Biet is the founder of...read more